nerab/paradeiser/VISION.md

 * Initialize the default directory that is used to store the Paradeiser configuration and data:

-          $ pom init
+          $ par init

   Creates the `$POM_DIR` directory and the sample hooks in `$POM_DIR/hooks`.
-The data store will not be created on `pom init`, but when the first write operation happens (e.g. `pom start`, but not `pom report`).
+The data store will not be created on `par init`, but when the first write operation happens (e.g. `par pomodoro start`, but not `par report`).

 * Initialize an abritrary directory

-          $ pom init /tmp
+          $ par init /tmp

   This command initializes `/tmp` as `$POM_DIR`.
 It also sets the config variable `dir` in `~/.pomrc`:

-          $ pom config
+          $ par config

-If the `at` command is not available or not enabled, `pom init` will issue a warning.
+If the `at` command is not available or not enabled, `par init` will issue a warning.
 The program will continue because it is still useful for recording, although it will not be able to enqueue itself in order to execute the (time-based) `before-finish` and `before-break` hooks.

 ### Troubleshooting

-`pom doctor` performs a number of checks that ensure that Paradeiser can run with best results.
+`par doctor` performs a number of checks that ensure that Paradeiser can run with best results.

 It checks if

 * `at` is there and enabled
 * ...

-`pom doctor` also provides a hint on how to correct that situation.
+`par doctor` also provides a hint on how to correct that situation.

 ### Location
 Recording the location of a pomodoro allows Paradeiser to compare the average count of successful and cancelled pomodori and the number of interruptions by location, so that a report can tell in which environment we get the most work done.

   * Show the current location

-        $ pom location
+        $ par location
         Home Office

-        $ pom location --verbose
+        $ par location --verbose
         Home Office (macbook@01:23:45:67:89:0A)

   * List all locations

-        $ pom locations
+        $ par locations
         Home Office
         Starbucks

-        $ pom locations --verbose
+        $ par locations --verbose
         Home Office (macbook@01:23:45:67:89:0A)
         Starbucks (macbook@45:01:89:0A:67:23)

   * Show the label of a location identifier

-        $ pom location macbook@01:23:45:67:89:0A
+        $ par location macbook@01:23:45:67:89:0A
          Home Office

   * Show the identifier of a location

-        $ pom location "Home Office"
+        $ par location "Home Office"
         macbook@01:23:45:67:89:0A

   * Label a location

-        $ pom location macbook@01:23:45:67:89:0A "Your Label"
+        $ par location macbook@01:23:45:67:89:0A "Your Label"

 Paradeiser will automatically figure out the current location from the hostname and the MAC address of the default gateway (see below for details).
 This can be overridden by setting `$POM_LOCATION` or with a command line option:

-    $ pom location --location="On the road"
+    $ par location --location="On the road"
     On the road

-    $ POM_LOCATION="On the road" pom location
+    $ POM_LOCATION="On the road" par location
     On the road

 Both the `--location` option and the environment variable can be passed to almost all commands.